mudandstars/vue-simple-currency/README.md

 This package provides a HTML input element that works for the Euro (€) currency.

+# There are some issues with the component, mainly with cursor placement upon certain actions, so test if this is suited for you.

 ## Installation

 You can install the package via composer: